Hospital room featuring hospital bed and CCON.

 The Plan

-To ensure clinicians across NSW continue to have access to real time specialist advice when treating patients, they would need access to new high-quality critical care cameras and a secure, purpose-built web portal.
+To ensure clinicians across NSW continue to have access to real time specialist advice when treating patients, they need access to high-quality critical care cameras and a secure, purpose-built web portal.

 eHealth NSW worked closely with an Advisory Group comprised of representatives from various districts and health organisations to understand their needs.
 We liaised closely with local health districts and specialty health networks regarding site readiness and installation as well as on plans to decommission existing cameras.